ygorg/KPTimes/README.md

 If you find problems in the dataset, please use file an Issue or contact ygor.gallina [at] univ-nantes.fr.

+## License

+See [LICENCE](https://github.com/ygorg/KPTimes/blob/master/LICENSE).
+Please note that the documents were extracted from [NYTimes](https://www.nytimes.com/) and [JPTimes](https://www.japantimes.co.jp/) and are their property.

 ## Citation

 Gallina, Ygor, Florian Boudin, and Béatrice Daille.